Soulside Journey (1991)

 you will about the goofy lyrics, the terrible song titles and the sub-par vocals; these two have a way with the old school

-terribly educated on the subject).
+not terribly educated on the subject).
 It has, probably, the worst vocals of the album, up to this point.
-They're done in a really
+They're done in

-cheey manner, which would make you want to skip to the next track; however, there's a trademark Darkthrone riff that pops
+a really cheey manner, which would make you want to skip to the next track; however, there's a trademark Darkthrone riff that

-up and keeps you listening, at least for a bit longer.
-It's a shame that they don't try a little harder to maintain some serious
+pops up and keeps you listening, at least for a bit longer.
+It's a shame that they don't try a little harder to maintain some

-have a dismal feeling, though the lyrics are weak as hell, for the most part.
-I get the point being made, but it seems that
+riffs have a dismal feeling, though the lyrics are weak as hell, for the most part.
+I get the point being made, but it seems

-there was no effort put toward approaching this in a creative manner.
+that there was no effort put toward approaching this in a creative manner.
 Again, the riffs get better as the song goes on.
-If

 "My world is cold and white"

-level.
-More good points are made, lyrically, but it's absolutely not subject matter for Metal lyrics.
-The vocal approach is
+next level.
+More good points are made, lyrically, but it's absolutely not subject matter for metal lyrics.
+The vocal approach

 the rest.
 There is a cool solo, near the end, so my advice would be to just skip the first couple minutes of the song and